-- parties affected in accord with ordinance procedures and any adopted rules. - c) Notice of the appeal is also given by mail or personal delivery to the property owners and to the occupants of single and two-family dwellings within 300 feet of the premises in question. - d) Formulates decision.
-The board of appeals considers the merits for the individual appeal based on standards and considerations established in the statute and as may be embodied in the ordinance.

-3. Board of appeals takes final action:
+- c) Notice of the appeal is also given by mail or personal delivery to the property owners and to the occupants of single and two-family dwellings within 300 feet of the premises in question. - d) Formulates decision.
+The board of appeals considers the merits for the individual appeal based on standards and considerations established in the statute and as may be embodied in the ordinance. - 3.
+Board of appeals takes final action: